Connor, Clark & Lunn Financial Group.

 The Case for Global Small Cap Equities

-African American Business Data Analyst Woman Using Computer, global map and data on her screens
+African American Business Data Analyst Woman Using Computer, global map and data on screen

 Investors globally have embraced global small cap equities as a source of equity diversification.
 Despite the name, the universe is largely comprised of companies with a market capitalization greater than US $1 billion and includes a growing number of household names in many of the local markets and some having a global brand recognition.